jpc342/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
+  AirWrite can be used for making small notes and drawing things seemingly on top of the surfaces around the user.
 * What is a good environment for X?
+  A good environment for AirWrite is on a video call, where the camera is built into the device.
+Another would be a livestream or tutorial video for a hands-on task, where the person making the video can make marks and notes with their hands while doing something to better point out things they look for.
 * What is a bad environment for X?
+  A bad environment for AirWrite is in situations where someone is trying to take a lot of notes quickly, like for a student.
+That is not what this system is built for.
 * When will X break?
+  In the above situations, also when the hand nears the edges of the screen.
 * When it breaks how will X break?
+  It will make mistakes if the hand moves too fast, or if there is too much writing on screen, it will appear too cluttered.
 * What are other properties/behaviors of X?
 * How does X feel?
+  AirWrite feels like a fun tool, not extremely efficient, but like something to enhance virtual conversations.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***

 Application without the physical prototype:

 [![Watch the video](https://img.youtube.com/vi/99mF6zps-qk/0.jpg)](https://www.youtube.com/watch?v=99mF6zps-qk)

+Clearly, the writing is somewhat slow, so that is why I defined the best and worst environments as above.

 ### Part 2.